abrahampf/CSE403-HomeRun/README.md

 - Clone the repository to your local machine.
 - Open Unity Hub and add the cloned repository.
 - Navigate to the repository folder and open it in Unity Editor.
-- Connect the computer and you phone via a wire connector.
+- Connect the computer and your phone via a wire connector.
-- Change the settings on your android phone to developer mode.
+- Change the settings on your Android phone to developer mode.

   <img width="500" alt="image" src="https://github.com/abrahampf/CSE403-HomeRun/assets/108777737/553d05d7-65f0-474a-971b-8a92588ee25b">

-- Change the battery setting to Trasfer files (MTP) by sliding down the battery menu.
+- Change the battery setting to Transfer files (MTP) by sliding down the battery menu.

   <img width="500" alt="image" src="https://github.com/abrahampf/CSE403-HomeRun/assets/108777737/f276bb47-45e5-4a76-b93c-70e3a602de20">